3 Economic cost-effectiveness

 The concept of economic cost-effectiveness, developed by the PRC, is defined as the sum of gate-to-gate ATM/CNS provision costs and the costs of ground ATFM delays for both en‐route and airport, all expressed per composite flight-hour.
 This economic performance indicator is meant to capture trade‐offs between quality of service provided and costs1.

-Figure 3.1 shows preliminary results on the changes in economic cost-effectiveness over 2018 - 2023 at Pan-European system level.
+Figure 3.1 shows preliminary results on the changes in economic cost-effectiveness over 2019 - 2024 at Pan-European system level.
 The left-hand side shows the changes in unit economic costs, while the chart on the right-hand side provides complementary information on the year-on-year changes in ATM/CNS provision costs, composite flight-hours and unit costs of ATFM delays.
-Unit economic costs fell for the third consecutive year in 2023 (-2.4%).
-This reduction resulted from a decrease in ATM/CNS provision costs per composite flight-hour (-7.3%), partly offset by an increase in the unit cost of ATFM delays (+17.1%).
-Despite this decrease, 2023 unit economic costs remain +2.1% higher than in 2019.
+Unit economic costs rose by +2.4% in 2024, driven by a +14.4% increase in the unit costs of ATFM delays, which outweighed a -1.4% reduction in ATM/CNS provision costs per composite flight-hour.
+As a result, unit economic costs were +4.7% above 2019 levels.

 (a)